 An alternative route from Skukuza to Tshokwane is the S36.
 Tshokwane was a place Stevenson-Hamilton used to inspect the northern areas of the old Sabie Reserve.
 It is a very game rich area.

 The Vutomi Road joins up with the Trichardt Road (S37) which follows the path taken by the troubled Voortrekker expedition to Delagoa Bay led by Louis Trichardt.

-Between Orpen Dam and the Trichardt Road is the Lindanda Road (S35).
+Although his entourage eventually arrived at the port in 1838, most of them died from malaria.
+From a game viewing viewpoint, the S37 is good, because it takes you through the land favoured by large herds of grazers.Between Orpen Dam and the Trichardt Road is the Lindanda Road (S35).
 It was close to this road that ranger Harry Wolhuter had his near death experience with a Lion.
 It is fascinating to see that stone reminders that mark the distance he was dragged by the Lion which knocked him off his horse, before he managed to kill it with a pen knife.Ultimately, Tshokwane is the ideal game viewing region.
 With diverse habitats, a great water supply and with plenty of grazing and browsing possible, the various wildlife species can be seen.
 Please don't be tempted to feed the baboons along as this encourages their dependence on humans and undermines their self-reliance.